Interviews by NameOral Histories

 A former journalist and broadcast commentator, Sullivan is editorial director of Life Books.
 He participated in a Museum panel discussion on the 2013 publication, LIFE: The Day Kennedy Died.
 Recorded October 26, 2013.

 An eyewitness to the assassination who can be seen in the Zapruder film, Summers was standing opposite the grassy knoll.
 Recorded March 7, 2002.

 A U.S. Army flight engineer and crew chief from 1958 to 1974, Summey flew aboard White House helicopters during the Eisenhower to Nixon administrations.
 He had several personal interactions with President Kennedy and his family.
 Recorded September 19, 2008, and July 8, 2013.

 Sutherland's late father, Rusty Sutherland, was stopped downtown by Dallas police officers approximately thirty minutes after the Kennedy assassination because he matched the description of suspect Lee Harvey Oswald.
 Recorded May 24, 2010.

 A Dallas-based reporter for Life magazine in 1963, Swank is credited with alerting magazine officials that local dress manufacturer Abraham Zapruder had captured the assassination on film.
 Recorded June 11, 1996.

-Education specialist at the National Archives Southwest Region in Fort Worth, Sweeney participated in a Sixth Floor Museum panel discussion on presidential education.
-Recorded April 13, 2012.
+Sweeney is education specialist at the National Archives Southwest Region in Fort Worth.
+Her two Museum programs focus on presidential education and civil rights.
+Recorded April 13, 2012, and July 30, 2013.